How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 Step 1: Classify the Content

 Determine the content type (photo, video, custom), length, and explicitness level.
 Use the pricing table above as your starting range.
+Remember: on OnlyFans, a 3-minute video is already considered long, and anything over 5 minutes is premium territory that justifies $100+ pricing.

 Step 2: Consider the Context